multispark/gh-repo-auto-tag/README.md

-### Auto Tagger for AI Agents Hackathon
+### Auto Tagger for AI Agents Hackathon Issues (projects)

 #### Components

-- scrape: An issue scraper and classifier of project categories that gives a final output.
-The classified issues are present in final.json along with the count.
+- scrape: an issue scraper and classifier of project categories that gives a final output, the classified issues are present in final.json along with the count
-- label: convert_json.ipynb converts final.json to a format that can be parsed by our bash scripts.
+- label: convert_json.ipynb converts final.json to a format that can be parsed by our bash scripts
-- bash: Contains bash scripts.
+- bash: contains bash scripts

 #### Steps